 What is a health insurance waiver application?

 A health insurance waiver application is an online form that you fill out if you have other qualifying health insurance and do not wish to be enrolled in SHIP.
-As part of the waiver process you are required to provide specific information about your insurance coverage, which will be verified by Relation Insurance Services, the Waiver Administrator for Pomona College.
+As part of the waiver process you are required to provide specific information about your insurance coverage, which will be verified by Gallagher Student Health, the Waiver Administrator for Pomona College.

 Does my other insurance qualify?